 Over the next 12 months, Bruce Stevenson will be working closely with the Scottish Business Angel Investor network.
 In partnership with Linc Scotland, the trade association for Angel Investors, we will be helping growing companies through training, developing, and implementing risk management strategies, as well as arranging bespoke insurance programmes.

-However, Bruce Stevenson has a proven track record of working with niche industries, and as the largest independent broker in Scotland, we have the punching power to get the right cover at the right price, something that the Science and Technology sector is in much need of.
+However, Bruce Stevenson has a proven track record of working with niche industries, and we have the punching power to get the right cover at the right price, something that the Science and Technology sector is in much need of.

-If you have any queries regarding science and technology insurance please email [email protected]
+If you have any queries regarding science and technology insurance please get in touch with me directly.